 - Click on the “Time” icon to the right of the Detune setting

-This creates a new input on the Oscillator, colored with purple.
+This creates a new input on the Oscillator, colored with orange.
 Create an LFO Node, we’ll use this to modulate the detune, by simply connecting the LFO to the Detune Input.
 Play to hear your sound.

 Now there’s a small issue here: we don’t hear any difference.
 The problem is that the LFO output value goes between 0 and 1 by default, but the Detune Input needs its input given by cents.
 1 cent of detuning is barely audible, so we’ll need to amplify the effect: